arnedesmedt/vue-ads-pagination/README.md

 ## Usage

-You can use the vue-ads-pagination component by using the following code in your project.
+You can add the vue-ads-pagination component by using the following code in your project.

 ```vue
 <template>